Your Body Isn’t Failing You ~ Navigating Weight & Self-Care in Perimenopause

 5. Let movement be rejuvenating

-Exercise in midlife can be empowering, but if it becomes punitive or relentless, it risks disconnecting us from our bodies.
-Choose movement that makes you feel strong, alive, or connected.
+Exercise in midlife can be empowering but if it becomes punitive or relentless then it risks disconnecting us from our bodies.
+Choose movement that makes you feel strong, alive or connected.
 Some days that might be lifting weights.
 Other days it could be a walk in the woods or a slow stretch in your living room.

 MY CONCLUSIONS

-Supporting your body, particularly through perimenopause, is not about applying endless self-discipline or following rigid food rules that have the potential to do more harm than good.
+Supporting your body, particularly through perimenopause, is not about managing, ‘fixing’, applying endless self-discipline or following rigid food rules that have the potential to do more harm than good.

-It’s about cultivating agency in your self-care, self-compassion, and a more expansive definition of health, whilst nurturing more neutrality around your body image.
-After all, you don’t have to love every part of your body to care for it well.
-You can value what your body does, even if you’re still making peace with how it looks.
+It’s about cultivating agency in your self-care, self-compassion, curiosity over judgement, and a more expansive definition of health, whilst nurturing more neutrality around your body image.
+After all, you don’t have to love every part of your body to listen to it’s needs and meet them with care and respect.
+You can also value what your body does for you, even if you’re still making peace with how it looks.

 If you’re struggling to feel at home in your changing body, you’re not alone - and you don’t have to figure it out by yourself.
 If you’re ready to move beyond the diet cycle and reconnect with your body in a wiser, more sustainable way, I invite you to explore my Food & Body Confidence Programmes.

 Together, we’ll uncover what your body is asking for, and how to effectively nourish yourself - both with food and with compassion.
-Because this next chapter doesn’t have to be a battle - it can be about care and connection with the body you’re in.
+Because this chapter of life doesn’t have to be a battle - it can be about care and connection with the body you’re in.

 Take a nourishing step forward today